The 11 Best Beaches in Florida, From Cityside Shores to Uninhabited Islands

 Palm Beach

 Head about 20 miles north of Delray Beach to reach Palm Beach.
 The narrow barrier island town by the same name is known for being one of the country’s most high-income zip codes.
-But what many people don’t know is that the gorgeous beaches at the eastern end of uber-luxe Worth Avenue (home to couture boutiques and European-style cafés) are open to the public and sublime.
+But what many people don’t know is that the gorgeous beaches at the eastern end of uber-luxe Worth Avenue (home to couture boutiques and Italian-style cafés) are open to the public and are sublime.

 Stay the night